PC Plus HelpDesk - issue 269

 If you just save it as a file (as in the 'CD/DVD with .ISO file "saved"' diagram on the right), the BIOS will not see the ISO's boot files it needs and go onto the installed hard drives to look for an OS or bootloader.

-install a proper Windows executable CD/DVD ISO burning
+You can install a proper Windows executable CD/DVD ISO burning program for free.

 Linux with Wine

 Using Windows programs in Linux is not as difficult as it sounds, thanks to the emulators that you can use.